openjs-foundation/cross-project-council/README.md

 The OpenJS Foundation Board of Directors retains certain rights (especially legal considerations).
 If the CPC endorses a proposal, they will escalate to the OpenJS Foundation Board of Directors when required to do so.

+## Communication Channels

+CPC discussion generally happens via GitHub issues and [during our regular public meetings](https://github.com/openjs-foundation/cross-project-council/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+in%3Atitle+Project+Council+Meeting+), which are open to CPC members and observers.

+In addition, the OpenJS Foundation maintains a [number of mailing lists](https://lists.openjsf.org).
+Project particpants are strongly encouraged to subscribe to the [projects@lists.openjsf.org](https://lists.openjsf.org/g/projects) list for technical updates and discussion.

+Discussion should be held in the open whenever possible.
+However, if you need to raise a private concern with the CPC and you feel it is inappropriate for public discussion, you can email the [cpc-private@lists.openjsf.org](mailto:cpc-private@lists.openjsf.org) list.
+Depending upon the circumstances, the CPC may request that you resubmit the issue in a public forum.